 A special rate will be available for those attending AI-2015 on the following two days.
 SGAI are also subsidising a reduced rate for non-presenting students.

 A warm invitation is extended also to researchers from outside the UK to submit a paper, or otherwise attend.

 Paper submissions are invited on any aspect of case-based reasoning.
 Papers on practical applications of CBR will be particularly welcome.
 Possible topics include, but are not restricted to:

 The accepted papers will be published as CEUR workshop proceedings at ceur-ws.org.

-Please send paper submissions, which should not be more than 12 pages in length, to the EasyChair system: linked from the workshop site in due time.
+Please submit your paper, which should not be more than 12 pages in length, to the EasyChair system: linked from the workshop site in due time.

 Your paper will be required to be in the Springer LNCS/LNAI format, outlined at: